dataluscorp/browser/toolkit/components/telemetry/docs/internals/tests.rst

   (`xpcshell <https://developer.mozilla.org/en-US/docs/Mozilla/QA/Writing_xpcshell-based_unit_tests>`__ or
   `mochitest <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Mochitest>`__)

-In addition to the tests of Firefox Telemetry, other code owners have written tests that ensure that their code records appropriate values to Telemetry.
+In addition to the tests of Datalus Telemetry, other code owners have written tests that ensure that their code records appropriate values to Telemetry.
 They should use the ``toolkit/components/telemetry/tests/unit/TelemetryTestUtils.jsm``